ceozee/python-behave-assert-element/README.md

     2. do: _python3 -m venv ./venv_
     3. do _source venv/bin/activate_
     4. Check if you are inside your venv. do which python3, it should be pointed in the “env” folder
+2. Clone the code, do: _git clone https://github.com/ceozee/python-behave-assert-element.git_
+3. Go inside the folder, do: _cd python-behave-assert-element/_
-2. To install libraries, do: _pip install -r requirements.txt_
+4. To install libraries, do: _pip install -r requirements.txt_
-3. Make sure that you are in <directory>/python-behave-assert-element
-4. to run the test, do: _behave_
+5. to run the test, do: _behave_